prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 3.1 Multiple usage of options

-If a option is used multiple times the meaning depends of the kind of option.
+If an option is used multiple times the meaning depends of the kind of option.
 The WIT tools support three kinds of options: Some options cancel the effect of other option.
-For example only the last appearance of --wdf, --iso, --ciso and --wfs is used to force the output file format.
+For example only the last appearance of --wdf, --iso, --ciso, --gcz, --wia and --wbfs is used to force the output file format.

 4. Global Parameters